People will always and forever ask you, “What kind of music do you do?”

-This example is extreme, but constantly remember: people know nothing about you, or your background, or where you're coming from.
-If you say you sound “totally unique” - then you better not have any chords, drums, guitars, words, or any sounds that have ever been made in the history of music.
+This example is extreme, but constantly remember: people know nothing about you, your background, or where you're coming from.
+If you say you sound “totally unique” then you better not have any chords, drums, guitars, words, or any sounds that have ever been made in the history of music.

 When you speak to the world, you are speaking to strangers from all kinds of backgrounds and tastes.

 Open your mind.
 Realize you don't sound like all styles, and you're not totally 100% unique.

 Do them a favor: don't assume anything.
 Say what you sound like.
 Narrow it down a bit.